Guides

 Complex Flink SQL patterns (CTEs, lateral joins, deeply nested subqueries) may not yield edges.
 The statement still renders as a job node — only its input / output detection is affected.

-Clients that haven't produced or committed in that window won't show up.
-Tunable via
+or committed in that window won't show up; widen the window via the toolbar to look further

 CONFLUENT_METRICS_LOOKBACK_MINUTES.